MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsMobilityPolicy.md

 # Get-CsTeamsMobilityPolicy

 ## SYNOPSIS
-The TeamsMobilityPolicy allows Admins to control Teams mobile usag for users.
+The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.

-The Get-CsTeamsCallParkPolicy cmdlet returns the policies that are available for your organization.

 ## SYNTAX